Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/MIGRATION_GUIDE.md

 # Guide for migrating azure-ai-formrecognizer to version 3.2.x from versions 3.1.x and below

 This guide is intended to assist in the migration to `azure-ai-formrecognizer (3.2.x)` from versions `3.1.x` and below.
-It will focus on side-by-side comparisons for similar operations between versions, please note that version `3.1.2` will be used for comparison with `3.2.0b1`.
+It will focus on side-by-side comparisons for similar operations between versions.
+Please note that version `3.2.0b1` will be used for comparison with `3.1.2`.

 Familiarity with `azure-ai-formrecognizer (3.1.x and below)` package is assumed.
 For those new to the Azure Form Recognizer client library for Python please refer to the [README](README) rather than this guide.